 - not outline duties that a student is expected to perform

-- never rely on individuals on work experience placements to fulfill real jobs
+- never rely on individuals on work experience placements to fulfil real jobs

 - not be longer than 4 weeks (full time equivalent) in duration

 - be a learning activity with agreed learning objectives with appropriate dedicated learning supervision